When and How Often to Shock a Hot Tub

 Updated:

-Shocking your hot tub is important and should be a regular part of your hot tub maintenance routine.
+Shocking your hot tub is important and should be a regular part of your maintenance routine.

-Knowing how to shock is all very well but how do you know how often to shock your hot tub or when to shock a hot tub?
+Knowing how to shock is all very well, but how do you know how often or when to shock your hot tub?

 Hopefully, this article will help you decide.